| Health Diseases can be classified into various categories. Infectious

 those in the UK but the prison sentances are stiffer!
 Also the powers to test

 whether you have taken a drug are more strict in the UAE.
+Legal drugs The most obvious are the medicinal drugs,

 such as Penicillin, that are designed to deal with medical conditions.